EVOLUTION OF PHYSICS: MODERN INTERPRETATIONS (2)

 mₑ= mass of electron= 9.1×10⁻³¹kg

-(4) It failed to explain Stark Effect and Zeeman's Effect.
+- It failed to explain two important experimental observations — the Stark Effect and the Zeeman Effect.

-Things swerved, with the development of Quantum Physics, one of the most elite branches of physics...
+Everything changed with the birth of Quantum Physics, one of the most sophisticated and revolutionary branches of physics.

 DE-BROGLIE'S RELATIONSHIP

-Louis de-Broglie made deliberate attempts to establish a relationship between 'mass' and 'wavelength'.
-Finally he arrived at an equation which revolutionised our understanding of matter forever...
+Louis de Broglie made deliberate and bold attempts to establish a relationship between mass and wavelength.
+After extensive research, he finally derived an equation that revolutionized our understanding of matter forever.

 Figure 7: Louis Victor de-Broglie